Advanced Topics in Microbiology 2020 – 2021

 SMALL RNA-MEDIATED GENE REGULATION IN GRAM-NEGATIVE BACTERIA

 To respond to environmental changes, the gene expression programs in bacteria must be tightly controlled.
 In addition to gene regulation by transcription factors or DNA topology, small, non-coding RNA molecules have been established as a class of regulatory elements in the bacterial cell.
-Through the course of this class, we will discuss the current knowledge about identification, mechanisms and functions of selected small RNAs in Gram-negative bacteria.
+Through the course of this class, we will discuss current knowledge such as the identification, mechanism of action and biological functions of selected small RNAs in Gram-negative bacteria.
 Guided by selected research articles, we will follow the cellular path of a regulatory sRNA from expression to target interaction and subsequent degradation.
-The course involves presentation of primary literature by the students and discussion about experimental design and interpretation
+The course involves presentation of primary literature by students and discussions on experimental design and interpretation.

 RESPIRATORY VIRUSES WITH PANDEMIC POTENTIAL

 Are there lessons to be learnt about the pandemic potential of respiratory viruses by comparing the virology of coronaviruses and influenza viruses?
 These two virus families are structurally very different and yet their modes of transmission are similar, and both can produce zoonotic viruses that cause pandemics.
 In this course we will explore and compare the genomes and replication strategies of coronaviruses and influenza viruses; discuss past and current outbreaks and pandemics; critique experimental evidence for transmission routes; compare pathogenesis; and discuss development of vaccine candidates.

 TRENDS IN DRUG DISCOVERY: HOW TO CHANGE THE TIDE ON ANTIBIOTIC RESISTANCE DURING THE COVID-19 ERA